PDBFixer

 Input requirements

-Upload a PDB file (.pdb or .ent) or fetch directly from RCSB using a PDB ID.
-Maximum file size is 50 MB.
+Upload a PDB file (.pdb, .ent) or mmCIF/PDBx file (.cif, .mmcif, .pdbx), or fetch directly from RCSB using a PDB ID.
+Maximum file size is 50 MB per file, and up to 10 structures can be included in one job. mmCIF content is detected automatically by looking for data_ headers or _atom_site. tokens.

 Core processing